Pediatric Surgery & Surgeons

 The Department of Pediatric Surgery at Nicklaus Children's Hospital has been involved in numerous regional medical breakthroughs.

-The surgeons participated in the separation of conjoined twins in 2000, the first procedure of this type at Nicklaus Children's Hospital, formerly Miami Children's Hospital, and the only successful separation in the state of Florida.
+The surgeons participated in the separation of conjoined twins in 2000, the first procedure of this type at Nicklaus Children's Hospital and the only successful separation in the state of Florida.
 Our pediatric surgical team pioneered an innovative surgical treatment for pectus excavatum (sunken chest), becoming the lead team for this procedure in South Florida.

 The surgeons have also been instrumental in new surgical procedures for the treatment of appendicitis which leaves no visible scar.
 The practice was recently ranked number one in the nation by Children’s Health Corporation of America (CHCA) in the care of appendicitis (the most common childhood emergency) among 40 participating children’s hospitals.
 The results from the study included both patient outcomes and hospital length of stay.